 General Fund - The General Fund is the chief operating fund.
 The General Fund receives 4.5 percent of all Measure B sales tax revenues and 4.0 percent of all Measure BB sales tax revenues to fund the administration of the sales tax funds and member agency contributions to fund congestion management activities.
 Pursuant to the 2000 Transportation Expenditure Plan (TEP), administrative costs are limited to 4.5 percent of revenues collected by the 2000 Measure B sales tax, and pursuant to the 2014 TEP, administrative costs are limited to 4.0 percent of revenues collected by the 2014 Measure BB sales tax.
-Pursuant to both the 2000 TEP and the 2014 TEP, administrative salaries and benefits are limited to 1.0 percent of revenues collected by the Measure B and Measure BB sales taxes, and pursuant to the Public Utilities Code (PUC) administrative salaries and benefits are limited to 1.0 percent of sales used to administer and prepare the Congestion Management Plan and to program federal, state, and local funds to implement the Congestion Management Plan.
+Pursuant to both the 2000 TEP and the 2014 TEP, administrative salaries and benefits are limited to 1.0 percent of revenues collected by the Measure B and Measure BB sales taxes, and pursuant to the Public Utilities Code (PUC) administrative salaries and benefits are limited to 1.0 percent of total funds generated by each measure.
+This fund is also used to administer and prepare the Congestion Management Plan and to program federal, state, and local funds to implement the Congestion Management Plan.